collamaf/SimDaVinci/README_DaVinci.md

 - Added fSourceSelect==5 to generate a sphere (now with R=10cm) around origin of isotropic 511keV gammas to simulate the "far bacgkround" in a Ga68 environment
 - Simplification of materials for the probe laparo housing: 3 materials: "Ext" for external housing, "Metal" for metal covering inside and "Inner" for inner part (maybe air)

+2018.06.13 by collamaf
+- Now when requesting Sphere Source the sphere is centered on the center of the probe case to gain in isotropy
+- Changed "entering PTER" condition: now is "from Not PTER to PTER" to consider also tracks from behind (before was "from frontshield")
+- Added in output file name also info about the probe case

 ## TO DO's

+- flag per non piazzare la struttura di supporto se uno dei valori passati da terminale a riguardo è negativo